RoundRobinHood/cogniflight-cloud/README.md

 ## Overview

 Cogniflight Cloud is a comprehensive aviation fatigue monitoring platform that provides real-time telemetry processing, ML-powered fatigue analysis, and intuitive dashboards for air traffic controllers and system administrators.
-The system integrates edge devices (cockpit monitoring units) with cloud services to detect pilot fatigue in real-time using multimodal sensor fusion.
+Built on a Service-Oriented Architecture (SOA), the system integrates edge devices (cockpit monitoring units) with cloud services to detect pilot fatigue in real-time using multimodal sensor fusion.

 ### Key Capabilities